Active Learning of Piecewise Gaussian Process Surrogates: Bias--variance decomposition for JGPs

 Figure \ref{fig12} (a) shows a realization of one such surface.
 Overlaid are $N=132$ training inputs selected at random from a $21 \times 21$ grid over the input domain.
 Noisy responses at those training inputs are used to estimate the JGP.
 Figure \ref{fig12} (b) shows JGP-estimated predictive means over that grid.
 Figure \ref{fig12} (c) and (d) show the decomposition of MSPE (\ref{eq:mspe}) via calculated values of $\widehat{\mathrm{Bias}}[\mu_J(\V{x}_*)]$ and $\widehat{\VA}_{0}[\mu_J(\V{x}_*)]$, respectively.
-Observe in particular that high bias clusters around the boundary of the two regions, whereas high variance clusters around parts of the input space where training data are sparse.
-The former is novel to the JGP setting, and a feature we intend to exploit next, for active learning.
-For JGP learning, you want more data where bias is high.
+Observe that high bias clusters around the boundary of the two regions, whereas high variance clusters around parts of the input space where training data are sparse.
+The former phenomenon is specific to the JGP setting and represents a feature we aim to exploit for AL. For JGP learning, you want more data where bias is high.
 The latter is a classic characteristic of (otherwise stationary) GP modeling; more data where training examples are sparse.